side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 <span id="Class path-iterators-etc">Class path: Iterators, observers, composition, decomposition, and query</span> - ([path\_info.cpp](../example/path_info.cpp))
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The `path_info.cpp` program is handy for learning how class `path` iterators, observers, composition, decomposition, and query functions work on your system.
-If it hasn't already already been built on your system, please build it now.
+If it hasn’t already already been built on your system, please build it now.
 Run the examples below on your system, and try some different path arguments as we go along.

-`path_info` produces several dozen output lines every time it's invoked.
+`path_info` produces several dozen output lines every time it’s invoked.
 We will only show the output lines we are interested in at each step.

-First we'll look at iteration over the elements of a path, and then use iteration to illustrate the difference between generic and native format paths.
+First we’ll look at iteration over the elements of a path, and then use iteration to illustrate the difference between generic and native format paths.

 <table><colgroup><col style="width: 50%" /><col style="width: 50%" /></colgroup><tbody><tr class="odd"><td style="text-align: center;"><em><strong>Ubuntu Linux</strong></em></td><td style="text-align: center;"><em><strong>Microsoft Windows</strong></em></td></tr><tr class="even"><td style="text-align: center;"><pre><code>$ ./path_info /foo/bar/baa.txt
 ...